sheng09/PHYS3070-2020/Week1/After-class-reading.md

 #         Obviously, they are files in SAC format.
 #         They store seismic recordings, or seismograms, and attributes of the seismograms.
 #         You can use `sac` to read those files and to process the seismograms.
-#         Specifically, First, type `sac` then enter to enter into SAC environment.
+#         Specifically, First, type `sac` then Enter to enter into SAC environment.
 #                       Second, inside the SAC environment, you can read a file e.g., `r CTAO.BHE.SAC`.
 #                       Third, you can plot the seismogram via `p1`.
 #                       ...
 There are many SAC commands, you can follow the doc to explore.